York Cemetery, York

 while the gatehouse, gate and railings are Grade II.
-The architect of these buildings and the grounds was James Pigott Pritchett.
+The cemetery as a whole is a Grade II* listed park and garden.
+The architect of the buildings and designer of the grounds was James Pigott Pritchett.

 History

 The York Public Cemetery Company was formed in 1837 to provide better burial facilities for the citizens of York – whatever their station in life – than those offered by the overcrowded parish and non-conformist graveyards in the city.
-Initially, it had to compete with the other graveyards in the city, but, because of their unsatisfactory condition, they were all closed by an Order in Council in December 1854.
-From 1855 then, until the 1940s, the cemetery expanded to its present size of 24 acre by buying all the adjacent land that was available.
-As a result, it prospered and paid good dividends to its shareholders.
-By the 1960s, however, with the cemetery nearly full, it became clear that it was no longer financially viable and that the high returns previously enjoyed by the shareholders could not be sustained.
-With prospects of very little income to pay wages and cover the maintenance of the site the company, in June 1966, went into voluntary liquidation.
-When the process was completed in 1979, there was nothing of commercial value left, only the land containing over 28,000 graves, 17,000 monuments and two listed buildings in an advanced state of disrepair.
-The abandoned site devolved to the Crown.
+Initially, it had to compete with the existing graveyards, but, because of their unsatisfactory condition, these were all closed by an Order in Council in December 1854.
+From 1855 to the 1940s, the cemetery expanded to its present size of 24 acre by buying all the adjacent land that was available.
+It prospered, and paid good dividends to its shareholders.

+By the 1960s, with the cemetery nearly full, it became increasingly clear that it was no longer financially viable.
+The company went into voluntary liquidation in June 1966.
+The process was completed in 1979, by which date there was nothing of commercial value left, other than the land containing over 28,000 graves, 17,000 monuments and two listed buildings in an advanced state of disrepair.
+The abandoned site devolved to the Crown, and became an overgrown and derelict wilderness.

-The Cemetery became an overgrown and derelict wilderness.
-Then in June 1984, the roof of the chapel gave up its unequal struggle against the elements and collapsed bringing down part of the rear wall with it.
-This single event stimulated a group of local people to take the action, which led to the formation of York Cemetery Trust, a registered charity.
-After two and a half years of planning, negotiation and fund-raising, the Crown Commissioners sold York Cemetery to the Trust for a nominal sum.
-On 13 February 1987, the Trust became the owners of the new freehold of the whole site with the responsibility of continuing the burial business, using the site for educational purposes and restoring the chapel and gatehouse.
+In June 1984, the roof of the chapel collapsed, bringing down part of the rear wall with it.
+This stimulated a group of local people to take action, which led to the formation of York Cemetery Trust, a registered charity.
+In February 1987, the Crown Commissioners sold the freehold of the cemetery to the Trust for a nominal sum, giving the Trust responsibility for continuing the burial business, using the site for educational purposes, and restoring the chapel and gatehouse.